Monochrome astrophotography techniques: Sensor design

-Many objects in deep space are made up of hydrogen, oxygen and sulphur.
+Many objects in deep space are made up of hydrogen, oxygen and sulfur.
 These elements emit light in the red, blue and red/orange spectrum respectively.

 When imaging an object rich in hydrogen, the object will primarily emit light in the hydrogen-alpha/red wavelengths.
-In this scenario, the Bayer matrix will only allow 25% off the incoming light from the nebula to reach the sensor, as only 25% of the matrix area will allow red light to pass through.
+In this scenario, the Bayer matrix will only allow 25% of the incoming light from the nebula to reach the sensor, as only 25% of the matrix area will allow red light to pass through.